scrapy/scrapy/docs/experimental/exporters.rst

 .. module:: scrapy.contrib.exporter
    :synopsis: Item Exporters

-Once you have scraped your Items, you probably will want to use the data in some external application.
-For this purpose Scrapy provides simple Item Exporters that allow you to export your scraped Items in different formats.
+Once you have scraped your Items, one of the most common tasks to perform on those items is to export them, to use the data in some other application.
+That is, after all, the whole purpose of the scraping process.

+To help in this purpose Scrapy provides a collectioon of Item Exporters for different output formats, such as XML, CSV or JSON.

 Using Item Exporters
 ====================

-In order to use a Item Exporter, you  must instantiate it with its required args (different exporters require different args in order to work, look at the reference of the specific Item Exporter in :ref:`topics-exporters-reference` ) then call the :meth:`~BaseItemExporter.export` method with the item to export as its argument.
+In order to use a Item Exporter, you  must instantiate it with its required args.
+Different exporters require different args, so check each exporter documentation to be sure, in :ref:`topics-exporters-reference`.
+After you have instantiated you exporter, you have to call the :meth:`~BaseItemExporter.export` method with each item you want to export.

-Here you can see a typical Item Exporter usage in a :ref:`Item Pipeline
+Here you can see a typical Item Exporter usage in an :ref:`Item Pipeline
 <topics-item-pipeline>`::

-   from scrapy.xlib.pydispatch import dispatcher from scrapy.contrib.exporter.jsonexporter import JSONItemExporter
+   from scrapy.xlib.pydispatch import dispatcher from scrapy.contrib.exporter import XmlItemExporter

-   class ProductJSONPipeline(object):
+   class XmlExportPipeline(object):

        def __init__(self):
            dispatcher.connect(self.domain_open, signals.domain_open)
            dispatcher.connect(self.domain_closed, signals.domain_closed)

        def domain_open(self, domain):
-           self.file = open('%s_products.json' % domain)
+           self.file = open('%s_products.xml' % domain)
-           self.exporter = JSONItemExporter(self.file)
+           self.exporter = XmlItemExporter(self.file)

        def domain_closed(self, domain):
+           self.exporter.close()
            self.file.close()

        def process_item(self, domain, item):